kirillPshenychnyi/LayerSharing/README.md

-This project represent an example of CALayers sharing betweeen processes for a multiprocess rendering.
+An example of CALayers sharing betweeen processes for a multiprocess rendering.